Specialist Racing Wheels since 1986

 Note that Sapim Lasers are not usually suited to use on the rear wheel where a lot of torques come into play - especially if you are heavier.
 Although they are the same weight as CX-Rays, they do not stand up to these dynamics well and are more suited to front use only.
 Ideally partnered to ACI spokes on the rear however.

 We do not use DT or Pillar spokes.
-We tried the Pillar PSR-1420 X-Tra and found them a poor copy of Sapim CX-Ray - the few wheels we built with them all failed prematurely.
-Also, we find ACI more reliable than DT Competition at a similar weight.
+We tried the Pillar PSR-1420 X-Tra and found them a very poor copy of Sapim CX-Ray - the few wheels we built with them all failed prematurely, even 32h 3x!
+They may say they are Sandvik steel etc, but in use they are a liability.